ckousley/GettingandCleaningData/CodeBook.md

 ###Summary / Aggregation of Data

-For each of the 86 mean and standard deviation variables, the R script calculates the average for each combination of subject and activity using the aggregate function.
+For each of the 86 mean and standard deviation variables, the R script calculates the average for each combination of subject and activity (Subject 1 Laying, Subject 1 Sitting, etc.) using the aggregate function.

 The final tidy data set includes one row for each combination of subject and activity.
-The average of each variable for the corresponding combination of subject and activity is represented in its own column.
+The data include 30 subjects with 6 activities per subject, for a total of 180 rows.
+The average of each of the 86 mean and standard deviation variables for the corresponding combination of subject and activity is represented in its own column.

 The R script uses write.table to export the tidy data set to mean_std_summary.txt.
 Once saved to your working directory, this file may be imported into R using the following code: